 But possibly the biggest travel lesson had nothing to do with the law, or trying to find code violations in this Phi Phi Island hotel you see to the right.
 (Best two bucks I ever spent.
 Pants were extra.)
 And that is that life is short and if you want to do something, then you had better go do it.
 Sooner rather than later.
 Traveling will not be easier to arrange five years from now, if that is in your mind.
 Nor will starting up your own practice.

 When I decided to start my own practice on my return, it wasn’t with any grand plans.
 I just wasn’t quite sure what I wanted to do next and decided to do some per diem legal work while I mulled it over.
 And so began the simplest start of any law business: I bought business cards.
 Then taped one to a white sheet of paper and xeroxed it onto good paper and I had letterhead.
-I rented a drop at Mailboxes Etc., and I was in business.
-I answered some ads for lawyers needed for depositions and court conferences, and typed reports on the old Smith Corona.
+I was in business, and answered some ads for lawyers needed for depositions and court conferences, and typed reports on the old Smith Corona.
 I used this stuff called carbon paper.
 You can find it in museums.

 I went from doing high-end medical malpractice actions prior to travel, to being a rent-a-lawyer that was faxed a few sheets of paper the night before conducting a deposition in the courthouse in a small auto accident case.
 The firms that hired me, often without even knowing who I was or asking about my experience, were not exactly engaged in the highest form of lawyering.
 It was a big come-down, but if I was going to take a shot at my own business, starting with rather limited funds, the time to do it was at 29, not 49.